Sam-Fang123/Communication-System-Simulation/OFDM/README.md

 There AWGN verison and Multipath verison.

-Some results are in .pptx file.
+Some results are in OFDM simulation.pptx file.